KlashbeN/BrowseAMall/README.md

 Currently, we have done the menu bar, search for different malls and one mall page.

 ###Planned features
+Our team hopes to add more malls to the website.
+Also, we plan to add in the carpark rates of the malls to allow people to have easy reference and access to them.
+Once we have the website done, we would like to implement an iOS application with similar features found on the website.

 ###Proposed Level of Achievement

 ###References
 http://tomhallam.github.io/jQuery-Multicomplete/

 ##Security Vulnerabilities